ShenLab/Repertoire/README.md

 *run_errorcorrection.sh, mergereads.cpp, errorcorrection.cpp* <- Processes reads from pair of bam files from paired end data and runs the error correction step.
 Script errorcorrection.cpp uses smithwaterman.h to perform local alignment.
 The output is a single merged fastq.

 *doTRA.sh, doTRB.sh* <- Starting with an input bam file, performs CDR3 identification and *in silico* translation of alpha and beta chains respectively.
 These scripts use ReadSam and OutputCDR3prot scripts which require files in cassetteref.

+*getproductive.sh, relabel.py, trimCDR3.py* <- After CDR3 identification these scripts produce a simplified output of added up productive sequences where out of frame and stop sequences removed, unresolvable cassettes are merged, pseudogenes are removed, and the sequence is trimmed to include only the CDR3 region of the read for accurate interpretation of counts.